Latest & Upcoming

 He seems to know he has been spotted and looks really happy while having contact with someone, so we decided to put the pic up:

-Public Enemies Clip
+Public Enemies by Martina

 I was there (at the screening) too. (…) I too am quite squeamish with certain types of violence and especially gore or blood but this was perfectly and appropriately done.
 There wasn’t a lot of blood just some really realistic gunfire!
 Damn.
 Really knock ya back in your seat!